The Church and the Global HIV/AIDS Pandemic

 Women and Children

 Women and children have been affected in increasing numbers.
-Deaths from AIDS have left 13 million orphans in Africa; the number is expected to rise to 25 million by 2010.
+Deaths from AIDS have left 15 million orphans in Africa.
 These children are being looked after by extended families, older siblings in child-headed households, and orphan trusts.
 Older relatives, especially women, have to bear an enormous burden of taking care of the orphans.
 In countries that are also affected by war and civil strife, children and young people are more vulnerable to becoming infected with HIV because they are at the higher risk of sexual abuse, forced military recruitment and prostitution.